ahsandar/ultronex/README.md

 * `Erlang/OTP 22`

 ### SECRETS AND KEYS
-* Set values in env.list file for docker or set those as ENV variables if running without docker.
+* Set values as `ENV` variables and in `env.list` file for docker or set those as `ENV` variables if running without docker.

 ```
 ENV=<environment>